lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 To acknowledge the last window (All-1 window), a MIC bit following the W bit is set to one to indicate that the MIC has been correctly computed by the receiver.
-If the MIC is not correct, this MIC bit is set to 0 and the bitmap follow.
+If the MIC is not correct, this MIC bit is set to 0 and the bitmap follows.

 ~~~~
     <--------  R  ------->  <- byte boundary ->